trumbell/biomed-multi-view/README.md

 # Introduction

-This repository contains the implementation of the Multi-view Molecular Embedding with Late Fusion (MMELON) architecture presented in [PRE-PRINT-URL].
-MMELON combines molecular representations from three views — image, graph, and text —to learn a joint embedding that can be finetuned for downstream tasks in chemical and biological property prediction.
+This repository contains the implementation of the Multi-view Molecular Embedding with Late Fusion (MMELON) architecture presented in our [preprint](https://arxiv.org/abs/2410.19704).
+MMELON is a flexible approach to aggregate multiple views (sequence, image, graph) of molecules in a foundation model setting.
+While models based on single view representation typically performs well on some downstream tasks and not others, the multi-view model performs robustly across a wide range of property prediction tasks encompassing ligand-protein binding, molecular solubility, metabolism and toxicity.
+It has been applied to screen compounds against a large (> 100 targets) set of G Protein-Coupled receptors (GPCRs) to identify strong binders for 33 targets related to Alzheimer’s disease, which are validated through structure-based modeling and identification of key binding motifs (name of arXiv paper with hot link).

 Our model integrates: